 - Route the seat belt or LATCH strap through the correct path.
 Convertible seats have different belt paths for when they are used rear facing or forward facing (check your instructions to make sure).

 - Pull the belt tight.
 Apply weight into the seat with your hand while tightening the seat belt or LATCH strap.
-When the car safety seat is installed, be sure it does not move more than an inch side to side or toward the front of the car.
+When the car seat is installed, be sure it does not move more than an inch side to side or toward the front of the car.

 - If you install the car seat using your vehicle's seat belt, you must make sure the seat belt locks to keep a tight fit.
 In most newer cars, you can lock the seat belt by pulling it all the way out and then allowing it to retract to keep the seat belt tight around the car seat.
 Many car seats have built-in lock-offs to lock the belt.
 Check the owner's manual to make sure you are installing the seat correctly.

 - It is best to use the tether that comes with your car seat to the highest weight allowed by your vehicle and the manufacturer of your car seat.
 Check your vehicle owner's manual and car seat instructions for how and when to use the tether and lower anchors.